 - What’s the number of reschedules per day?

-If you look at it a different way, teams that schedule 10 interviews a day are empowered to schedule over 20 interviews in the same amount of time.
-If your company has a hiring target of 2x in the next year, how many interviews should be scheduled every day?
+Additionally, teams that schedule 10 interviews a day feel empowered to schedule over 20 interviews in the same amount of time.
+If your company possesses a hiring target of 2x in the next year, how many interviews should be scheduled every day?
 Visibility into the number of interviews being scheduled, rescheduled, and canceled gives you the ammunition to make hypotheses and decisions around your team’s efficiencies.

 3. Number of Interviews Each Interviewer Conducts

-Who are the rockstar interviewers at your company?
-Who are the least reliable interviewers, consistently declining interview requests?
+Ask yourself, who are the rockstar interviewers at your company?
+On the other hand, who are the least reliable interviewers, consistently declining interview requests?
 Hire’s interviewer reports capture your interviewers’ level of engagement in the interview process.

 Capturing these recruiting metrics provides hiring teams with data to support their best interviewers, identify unreliable interviewers, and understand the load balance across all interviewers.
 Teams can answer various questions with this report, such as: